LambdAurora/LambDynamicLights/HOW_DOES_IT_WORK.md

 This has still to be researched, if a method is found using shaders this mod is likely to switch to this method.

+Note: the shader-based method will break in the case of any other renderer registered.
+For compatibility it's the less ideal.